 The Scottish Episcopal Institute forms those preparing for a variety of authorised ministries in the Scottish Episcopal Church, lay and ordained, and in the United Reformed Church in Scotland, shaping vibrant missional ministers for today’s world.
-It encourages an ethos of ongoing learning for all involved in ministry, both through its oversight of Continuing Ministerial Development and in the encouragement and resourcing of lifelong enquiry in a learning church.
+It encourages an ethos of ongoing learning for all involved in ministry, both through its oversight of IME 4-6 and in the encouragement and resourcing of lifelong enquiry in a learning church.

-The SEI Foundation Year Rationale and Curriculum explains SEI’s system of every-other-year entry and offers suggestions for study prior to formal training.
+The SEI Foundation Year Rationale and Curriculum offers suggestions for study prior to formal training.

-The Placement Agreement Form (2017-18) provides the form that the Diocesan Adviser should complete at the initial meeting with a Placement Supervisor and candidate.
+The Placement Agreement Form (2020-21) provides the form that the Diocesan Advisor should complete at the initial meeting with a Placement Supervisor and candidate.

-The Placement Supervisor’s Assessment Form (2017-18) is completed by the Placement Supervisor towards the close of the placement for discussion with a candidate and his/her Diocesan Adviser at the End-of-Placement meeting.
+The Placement Supervisor’s Assessment Form is completed by the Placement Supervisor towards the close of the placement for discussion with a candidate and his/her Diocesan Advisor at the End-of-Placement meeting.

-The Curates’ IME 4-6 Pro Formas include forms for use prior to receiving a curate, forms for review during and after a curacy, tools for use during a curacy, and the skills a curate should evidence.
+The Curates’ IME 4-6 Pro Formas will be uploaded during July 2020.
+These include forms for use prior to receiving a curate, forms for review during and after a curacy, tools for use during a curacy, and the skills a curate should evidence.